History and significance of the Guelaguetza festival in Oaxaca

 Jarabe: A traditional folk dance, during the Guelaguetza, various regions perform their versions of jarabe, showcasing their unique choreography, music and cultural expression.
 Jarabe Mixteco is one of the most famous dances, usually beginning with one of Oaxaca's most famous songs, "La Cancion Mixteca."

-2024 Guelaguetza Festival
+2026 Guelaguetza Festival

-The Guelaguetza festival takes place on the last two Mondays of July, except when one falls on July 18, the anniversary of the death of Mexican president Benito Juarez, Oaxaca's most famous and honored politician.
+The Guelaguetza festival takes place on the last two Mondays of July, except when one falls on July 18, the anniversary of the death of Mexican president Benito Juárez, Oaxaca's most famous and honored politician.
 In those years, the Guelaguetza takes place on July 25 and August 1.

-2024 Guelaguetza Festival Calendar of activities
+2026 Guelaguetza Festival Calendar of Activities

 July 1 - Inauguration of the festivities of the Guelaguetza

-Convites de la Guelaguetza 2024
+Convites de la Guelaguetza 2026

-July 6, 12, and 13 at 18:00, starting from La Cruz de Piedra.
+July 4 and 11 at 18:00, starting from La Cruz de Piedra.

 Guelaguetza Parade

-July 20 and 27 at 17:00, starting from "La Fuente de las 8 regiones" through Calzada Porfirio Diaz, Avenida Juárez, Abasolo, Alcalá, Morelos, Gracia Vigin, ending at the Alameda de Leon beside the Zocalo.
+July 18 and 25 at 17:00, starting from "La Fuente de las 8 regiones" through Calzada Porfirio Diaz, Avenida Juárez, Abasolo, Alcalá, Morelos, Gracia Vigin, ending at the Alameda de Leon beside the Zocalo.

 Guelagetza Festival (Lunes del Cerro)

-July 22 and 29 at Auditorio Guelaguetza 10:00 and 17:00.
+July 20 and 27 at Auditorio Guelaguetza 10:00 and 17:00.

 Other events